-Trudeau calls Kamala Harris an 'inspiration' after groundbreaking U.S. election | CBC News
+Trudeau and Biden lay out shared commitment to fight pandemic, climate change in first post-election chat | CBC News

 WATCH / Kamala Harris delivers first speech after being declared U.S. VP-elect:

-Trudeau has faith in U.S. electoral system
+Trudeau expresses 'confidence' in U.S. electoral system

-Asked if he may have congratulated Biden too soon, Trudeau said Canada can be "quite certain" of the results because of the trusted electoral officials and institutions that evaluate and analyze the vote.
+Asked if he may have congratulated Biden too soon, Trudeau said Canada can be "quite certain" of the results because of the trust placed in the U.S. officials and institutions tabulating the vote.

 "We have confidence in the processes that have operated in the United States," he said.

 Trudeau said he will continue to work with the current Trump administration until Jan.
-20, when Biden will be sworn in to office.
+20, when Biden is sworn in.

 Asked about Trump's refusal to concede defeat, Trudeau said his focus is on defending Canadian interests.